nazmul-nhb/nhb-toolbox-docs/docs/utilities/date/chronos.md

 ## Key Features

 - Same functionality as `new Chronos()` but with function syntax
+- Full access to all `Chronos` instance methods
-- Inherits all static methods from Chronos class
+- Inherits all static methods from `Chronos` class (`chronos` without call signature)
-- Supports all Chronos input types
+- Supports all `Chronos` input types
 - Maintains identical type safety
-- Full access to all Chronos instance methods

 ## Usage